Dog Crates as Rabbit Cages

 Here are a few points to consider when choosing a dog crate:

-Dog crates come in a variety of sizes but it is best to pick the largest available to give your rabbit the most room possible, these are generally around 48" long x 30" wide x 36" high (12ocm x 57cm x 90cm).
-A crate this size will cost approximately £50-60 new but they are also widely available second hand.
+Dog crates come in a variety of sizes but it is best to pick the largest available to give your rabbit the most room possible, these are generally around 48" long x 30" wide x 36" high (120cm x 76cm x 90cm).
+A crate this size will cost approximately £60-70 new (example at Zooplus) but they are also widely available second hand.

 The bar spacing varies on dog crates so pay particular attention if you have a very small breed or baby rabbit.
 If the spacing is too wide you may need to cover over with mesh to prevent your rabbit putting its head through the bars.
 You can buy mesh from DIY stores and it is easy to attach using cable ties.